davidmthompson/ungame/README.md

-# ungame
+# ungame BATA
-thes are windows 10 game using cmd
+# thes are windows 10 game using cmd
+# we are sill working on some game this is all in bata